 The first one in Church of Resurrection (Hram Vaskrsenja Hristovog), the new orthodox cathedral in Podgorica.
 This monumental structure strives to unite all the different styles of ecclesiastical architecture of Montenegro in one edifice.

-One block next to the church, in front of the Podgorica University head offices stands monument of St Petar of Cetinje, unveiled in 2006.
+One block next to the church, in front of the Podgorica University head offices, stands a monument of St Petar of Cetinje, unveiled in 2006.
 With its height of 6.8 meters, this grandiose work of sculptor Nenad Šoškić seems fitting for Petar as a ruler.

-The museum collection are divided in four departments.
+The museum collection is divided into four departments.
 The first one is archaeological with a valuable assortment collected from prehistoric sites in the town’s vicinity and especially from Roman Doclea.

 Although seemingly calm, the river is quite fast and boasts several attractive waterfalls.
-Its banks are the most popular places for a quick refreshment in Podgorica, the most prominent being in front of a bridge that spans Cijevna and head straight for roughly another kilometres.
+Its banks are the most popular places for a quick refreshment in Podgorica, the most prominent being in front of a bridge that spans Cijevna and heads straight for roughly another kilometers.

 Today, the whole of the excavation area is unattained and unmarked you can only enjoy walking amidst the scattered ruins, the most interesting being those of the town’s forum.
 Here there are many fragments of pillars, consoles or tombstones laying around while on the north side are the walls of the curia (courthouse).